RepLLM: Toward Automatically Reproducing Network Research Results: Motivation

 \section{Motivation}

-This section identifies a research gap in applying LLMs to the reproduction of network research results.
-While the demand for reproducibility is high and LLMs are capable of code generation, current frameworks are too narrow in scope, limiting their applicability to the unique challenges of networking and motivating our work.
+This section identifies the challenge of reproduction of network research results. \hhy{While the demand for reproducibility is high and LLMs are capable of code generation, current frameworks are too narrow in scope, limiting their applicability to network research.}